 Why Muir Woods Needs to Be Added to Your San Francisco Bucket List

-Named after John Muir, the famous naturalist who founded the Sierra Club, Muir Woods National Monument is "the best tree-lovers monument that could possibly be found in all the forests of the world" -words from no other than Muir himself.
+Named after John Muir, the famous naturalist who founded the Sierra Club, Muir Woods National Monument is "the best tree-lovers monument that could possibly be found in all the forests of the world," said no less an expert than Muir himself.
 Originally purchased by William and Elizabeth Kent to preserve its natural beauty, the forest was protected in 1908 by President Theodore Roosevelt.
 Today, Muir Woods National Monument is home to several tree species, more than 50 species of birds and a critical spawning and rearing habitat for several threatened species, including coho or silver salmon.

 THINGS TO DO

-Hiking trails vary in the level of difficulty and distance, but regardless, you are sure to see gorgeous vistas and be among century-old trees.
+Hiking trails vary in the level of difficulty and distance.
+Regardless, you are sure to see gorgeous vistas and be among century-old trees.
 Here are a few trails:

 - The Main Trail (2 miles) - The most popular trail follows a stream along a canyon lined with redwoods.

 - The Sun Trail (4.7 miles) - Offering a little more variety than the Main Trail, the Sun Trail leads to the Tourist Club, a chalet-style building that doubles as a beer garden and has superb views of the redwood-covered valley below.

 - The Ben Johnson Trail (5.2 miles) - A loop perfect for an all-day hike.